byxorna/nn-learning-char-lstm/README.md

 # Training

 `--input-dir` is used to read input text files in that directory to train on.
 No validation datasets are used; we train on everything to have the most data for character occurrence.
-See `--help` for details on parameters.
+Use `--model` to pick up where you left off training.

 ```
 source bin/activate
 pip install -r requirements.txt
-./train.py
+./train.py --model ./checkpoints/sometempsave.hdf5
 ```

 # Hallucinating